xvk-64/2024-secure-programming-protocol/readme.md

-# OLAF/Neighbourhood protocol v1.1.1
+# OLAF/Neighbourhood protocol v1.1.2
 By James, Jack, Tom, Mia, Valen, Isabelle, Katie & Cubie

 ## Definitions
 - **User** A user has a key pair.
 Each user connects to one server at a time.
 - **Server** A server receives messages from clients and relays them towards the destination.
 - **Neighbourhood** Servers organise themselves in a meshed network called a neighborhood.
 Each server in a neighbourhood is aware of and connects to all other servers
 - **Fingerprint** A fingerprint is the unique identification of a user.
-It is obtained by taking SHA-256(exported RSA public key)
+It is a string obtained by taking Base64Encode(SHA-256(exported RSA public key)).

 ## Main design principles
 This protocol specification was obtained by taking parts of the original OLAF protocol combined with the neighbourhood protocol.
 The network structure resembles the original neighbourhood, while the messages and roles of the servers are similar to OLAF.